jimfulton/j1m.ravenzconfig/README.rst

     </sentry>
   </logger>

-Additional options are supported in addition to options accepted by the raven client.
+Additional options are supported, including logging level and options accepted by the raven client.
 See the `raven client documentation
 <https://docs.sentry.io/clients/python/advanced/>`_.

 Here's an example that uses all of the options::